PoojanPar/SoMoClo/README.md

 The app also provides facility to follow/unfollow friends through check box option.

 # Executing app
-Open SoMoClo.xcodeproj in Xcode IDE.
+Open SoMoClo.xcodeproj in Xcode IDE.<br />
-Build an then run the current scheme of the project in iphone-6s simulator.
+Build and then run the current scheme of the project in iphone-6s simulator.<br />
 Enjoy!!

 # What's next for SoMoClo